 Part 2: Finishing Services that Remove or Reshape the Component Surface

 There are several surface finishing techniques that “remove or reshape the surface layer” of a precision machined component.
-These finishing techniques can be applied to a wide variety of materials, and provide increased durability, tighter tolerances, better aesthetics and improved functionality for many applications.
+These finishing techniques can be applied to a wide variety of materials, to both CNC Swiss and CNC turned components, and provide increased durability, tighter tolerances, better aesthetics and improved functionality for many applications.

 Here is a list of some of the most common types of finishing services that “remove of reshape the surface layer” of turned component: